vadimv/server-components/README.md

 ```

 Provide a request routing function to the application's class ``App`` constructor.
-The default request-to-state routing implementation just provides an initial state for any incoming HTTP request.
+The default request-to-state routing implementation returns an initial state for any incoming HTTP request.

 In a kind of opposite way, the current application's state can be mapped to the browser's navigation bar path using another function,
-also provided as a parameter of the ``App`` constructor.
+which corresponds to another parameter of the ``App`` constructor.

 ```java
      public static Path state2path(State state) {